Blog Home

 Cycling Sprint Intervals

 Whether you cycle on the open road or hop on a stationary bike at the gym, sprint intervals will improve your cardiovascular fitness and increase calorie burn.
-Sprint intervals are a form of high intensity interval training (HIIT), a type of exercise that research shows improves aerobic and anaerobic fitness and insulin resistance.
+Sprint intervals are a form of high-intensity interval training (HIIT), a type of exercise that research shows improves aerobic and anaerobic fitness and insulin resistance.

 How to do it: Set your stationary bike to a comfortable resistance that matches how you would feel cycling on a flat route.
-Start with 15 to 30 second sprints, cycling as fast as you can.
+Start with 15 to 30-second sprints, cycling as fast as you can.
 Recover at a moderate pace for 2 minutes.
 Repeat the intervals throughout your workout.
 You can gradually increase your sprint time, decrease your recovery time, or increase your resistance to make the session more challenging.

 Chin Ups

-How to do it: Stand facing the chin up bar.
+How to do it: Stand facing the chin-up bar.
 Use a step or jump up to grasp the bar with both hands.
 They should be about shoulder distance apart with palms facing you.
 As you hang in the starting position, slightly bend your knees, cross your feet at the ankles, and contract your abdominals to help stabilize your lower body.
 Pull yourself up until your chin is level with the bar.
-Your elbows should stay in close to your body and point towards the floor as you pull yourself up.
+Your elbows should stay close to your body and point towards the floor as you pull yourself up.

 Speed Skaters

 How to do it: Hop to the right and land on your right foot.
 Your left knee should be bent with your left foot lifted off the ground.
 Hop to the left, landing on your left foot with your right foot elevated.
-As you begin to hop more quickly from side to side, swing your arms in the direction you hop in order to gain momentum and keep your balance.
-To make the move more challenging, reach down and touch the floor with your left hand as you land on your right foot and repeat from side to side.
+As you begin to hop more quickly from side to side, swing your arms in the direction you hop to gain momentum and keep your balance.
+To make the move more challenging, touch the floor with your left hand as you land on your right foot and repeat from side to side.
 To make the move less difficult, remove the hop and step from side to side.

 High Knees and Butt Kicks